PresidentOfTheMathTeam/PresentationGenerator/README.md

 ### Full Body Text

 The full body text **ONLY** shows up in the Powerpoint file, and is completely ignored by OBS.
-This is helpful when you would like to add a call & responce section, like the Call to Worship.
+This is helpful when you would like to add a call & response section, like the Call to Worship.
 To edit the text click the edit text.
 [Click here to learn the syntax for creating slides and congregational repsonses](#lyricsbody-text-syntax-guide)

 This is used for the text of the Prayer of the Day, for example.
 However, due to the fact that does not generate any caption in OBS, it is reccomended that you use a large caption right above it.
 This not only provides a caption for OBS, but additionally creates a section header in Powerpoint before the content of the prayer/etc.